Kapizza/options-pricing-library/README.md

 A **Python library for option pricing, Greeks, strategies, volatility modeling, risk management, calibration, and backtesting**, with clean implementations of classic models and a full suite of demo notebooks.

-This project is designed as both an educational toolkit and a reusable research library for quantitative finance.
+This project is designed as an educational and demonstrational toolkit for quantitative finance.

 ---